Vitamin C suggest an improvement to this article

 Vitamin C also appears to boost the immune system by promoting the proliferation of T cells and preventing T cell death.
 T cells play a major role in driving an immune response against pathogens such as bacteria or viruses.
 Multiple in vitro studies in both mouse and human cell lines have demonstrated that growing T cells in culture with vitamin C decreases cell death and might enhance T cell development.

-Aside from enhancing immune cell function, _ in vivo_ studies have also implicated vitamin C in modulating cytokine levels.
+Aside from enhancing immune cell function, vitamin C modulates cytokine levels in _ in vivo_ studies.
 Cytokines, a class of proteins secreted by many types of immune cells, are important signaling molecules produced in response to inflammation and infection.
 In mouse models in which mice are vitamin C-deficient and have increased pro-inflammatory cytokines, the administration of vitamin C decreased cytokine production.
 Furthermore, vitamin C participates in the production of interferon in mice.
 Interferon is a type of cytokine that signals the body to initiate antiviral defenses.

 Intravenous vitamin C's mechanisms of action in infections and cancer